4.82 from 11 votes

 Why this recipe is great

+This sausage tray bake is one of my favourite ‘one tray dinners’.
+You just have to throw all of the ingredients into your baking tray, pop it in the oven and relax.
 The result is a flavour-packed, nutrient-dense, comforting meal that is ideal for a weeknight meal or as healthy meal prep throughout the week.

 Roasted sausages are going to be in your new rotation, after you try this recipe I assure you!

-Once you’ve tried this sausage traybake recipe, check out these tray bake recipes out: Lemon and Thyme Chicken Thigh Tray Bake, Halloumi Tray Bake with Roasted Vegetables and Roasted Mediterranean Vegetables With Halloumi and Baked Orzo
+Once you’ve tried this sausage traybake recipe, check out these tray bake recipes out: Lemon and Thyme Chicken Thigh Tray Bake, Halloumi Tray Bake with Roasted Vegetables or Roasted Mediterranean Vegetables With Halloumi and Baked Orzo

 Ingredients